Ten Years A Nomad by Matt Kepnes

 - Slowing down helps avoid tunnel vision of guidebooks and tourist tips

-- Staying put revealed a deeper layer of cultural understanding and self-discovery
+- Staying put reveals a deeper layer of cultural understanding and self-discovery

 - Travel isn’t all excitement – routine creeps in, even abroad